rmkemker/RIT-18/README.md

 The dataset contain pixel-wise annotations for both the training and validation folds.
 Both sets of labels can be used to train a classifier.
 It is separated as a rough per-class split, but the validation fold does not contain the black and white wooden targets.
 This is because we want to evaluate our model's ability to perform low-shot learning.

-The goal is to have the test labels available on the IEEE GRSS server.
+The goal is to have the test labels available on the [IEEE GRSS evaluation server](http://dase.ticinumaerospace.com/index.php).
 Until then, you can e-mail me your test predictions using the following format:

 * Same spatial dimensions as the test image (12,446 x 7,654)
 * uint8 datatype (smaller file)